IlhaanHasssan/tech264-cicd/jenkins/README.md

 ## ***What is Jenkins?***
    * Jenkins is an open-source automation server used to build, test, and deploy software.
-It supports continuous integration and continuous delivery (CI/CD).
+It supports continuous integration and continuous delivery (CI/CD) but it is not exclusive to automating CI/CD pipelines.

 ## ***Why use Jenkins?
 Benefits of using Jenkins?
 Disadvantages?***
    * ***Benefits:***